infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

   keys**.

 2. **Configure or disable email verification in your Supabase project.**
-  - by default, Supabase requires email verification for new users.
+  - By default, Supabase requires email verification for new users.
 This should be configured for any production apps.
   - For testing and experimentation, you can disable this in the Supabase dashboard under **Authentication** > **Providers** > **Email** >> **Confirm Email**